 McGettrick (2013) argues for the need for cybersecurity education as opposed to cybersecurity training.
 In this chapter the focus will be on cybersecurity education – but as tends to be the case with discussion on any aspect of cybersecurity there is overlap between the categories, so some aspects of training will come in to the consideration of cybersecurity education.
 Part of the rationale for looking at this topic is because there are so many different providers offering a range of different cybersecurity learning products claiming to deliver education and training.
 We will return to this later in the chapter.

 It is worth asking the question as to why there should be consideration given to examining the ways in which to deliver cybersecurity education.
 Cybersecurity is a complex and wide-ranging topic (or series of topics) to consider.
-There are many domains in which we potentially have interest in cybersecurity including (but not limited to) information security, systems security, network security and Internet security each with a set of fundamentals and principles and different theories and applications.
-Thmakes deliver cybersecurity education complex.
+The complexity associated with cybcersecurity means that there is a need to consider different teaching approaches to enable cybersecurity learning.
+There are many topic domains in which we potentially have interest in cybersecurity including (but not limited to) information security, systems security, network security and Internet security each with a set of fundamentals and principles and different theories and applications.
+The breadth of subjects to include makes the delivery of cybersecurity education even more complex.

-there is an expectation that cybersecurity is taught as part of the curriculum across the computing / computer science family of disciplines.
+Teaching cybersecurity as a subject in its own right is complicated enough.
+However, there is a further complicating factor because there is an additional expectation that cybersecurity is taught as part of the curriculum across the computing / computer science family of disciplines.
 Irons et al (2016) argue that embedding cybersecurity into computing science degrees presents a real opportunity to ensure that everyone involved in creating the digital economy – especially the technology underpinning it – understand the threats, vulnerabilities and mitigations that need to be managed.
 Cybersecurity has recently (2017) been added to the components of the BCS accreditation criteria, reflecting the importance placed on cybersecurity and the expectation that all computing graduates should have knowledge and skills in cybersecurity as they move towards chartered status.

 Cybersecurity is a rapidly changing and rapidly evolving discipline.
 This means that anyone involved in cybersecurity to a greater or lesser extent, from a technical to a managerial, from an organisational to an individual level needs to constantly review and update their knowledge on cybersecurity.
 This in itself presents a challenge for efficient cybersecurity education.